yt-project/governance/source/leadership.rst

 of doing so the group will ask if you want to become a red member and, if you agree, recognise you as such at a monthly team meeting.

-**Yellow Group** - Yellow group members are new contributors to the yt-project.
+**Wellspring Group** - The wellspring group members are new contributors to the yt-project.
-Yellow group members do not have commit access to the yt project yet, but may have submitted a bugfix or documentation improvement and would like to contribute more.
-Yellow group members do not have high-level project responsibility, but may start to seek out involvement in the project by attending triage meetings.
+Wellspring members do not have commit access to the yt project yet, but may have submitted a bugfix or documentation improvement and would like to contribute more.
+Wellspring members do not have high-level project responsibility, but may start to seek out involvement in the project by attending triage meetings.
+Wellspring group members will be offered triage rights to the project on github in their merged pull request.

-**Green Group** (can be any person, any time, self-nominated only)-- This group applies to members of the community whose life situation has changed so that they prefer to (temporarily) not take on the rights and responsibilities of being an active member.
-Membership to the green group is invoked by self-nomination.
+**Sabbatical Group** (can be any person, any time, self-nominated only)-- This group applies to members of the community whose life situation has changed so that they prefer to (temporarily) not take on the rights and responsibilities of being an active member.
+Membership to the sabbatical group is invoked by self-nomination.
 They can return to active membership by resuming their community activities.
 Their return will be announced at the next team meeting or via the developers mailing list.